GPUOpen-Drivers/llpc/docs/DdnRelocatableShaderElf.md

 Note that for the top-level case, it is assumed that the descriptor has been spilled.
 The code is generated this way in [`DescBuilder::CreateLoadBufferDesc`](../lgc/builder/DescBuilder.cpp).
-The case where `node == topeNode` cannot be reached for unlinked shaders with missing user data nodes.
+The case where `node == topNode` cannot be reached for unlinked shaders with missing user data nodes.
 Then when replacing the `reloc::DescriptorUseSpillTable` relocation in [`RelocHandler::getValue`](../lgc/elfLinker/RelocHandler.cpp), the descriptor is spilled if it is a top-level node.